Bartozzz/bartozzz.github.io/_drafts/2018-11-09-creating-offline-first-vue-apps.md

 ### Setting up a service worker

-[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) (not to be confused with [_worklets_](https://developer.mozilla.org/en-US/docs/Web/API/Worklet)) represents background tasks that can be executed on a different thread and communicate with the main one – your web application, via the `postMessage` interface.
-This comes very handy when you need to access the DOM: since workers are on a different thread, they don't have access to any of your web app internals.
+[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) (not to be confused with [_worklets_](https://developer.mozilla.org/en-US/docs/Web/API/Worklet)) represents background tasks that can be executed on a different thread and communicate with the main one – your web application, via the `postMessage` interface: since workers are on a different thread, they don't have direct access to any of your web app internals.

 Service workes offer more functionality than the standard browser API, i.e. you can send push notifications, create periodic background tasks and intercept requests.
 In order to use workers, your website must be served over HTTPS.
 Even if service workers are not compatible with some web browsers, you can safely add them in your application – it will not break the experience for any user (_progressive enhancement_).

 [`@vue/cli-plugin-pwa`](https://github.com/vuejs/vue-cli/tree/dev/packages/@vue/cli-plugin-pwa) should take care of creating a service worker.
-The generated service worker will cache all the builded resources.
+The generated service worker will cache all builded resources.
 If you want to create a service worker manually, you can modify this behaviour in the `vue.config.js` file by adding the following lines:

 ```js
 module.exports = {